1nst4ll/lizard-payroll/docs/development-progress.md

 # Payroll Web App: Development Progress

+**Important Note:** As of the last update, the project implementation has not yet begun.
+This document outlines the planned phases and tasks.

 This document tracks the completed and remaining tasks for the Payroll Web Application development, based on the initial development plan and the updated technology stack.

 ## Last Updated: 2025-06-13 02:01 AM (America/New_York)